 Please note the minimum GPA to accept a bid from an IFC chapter is 2.5.

-National Pan-Hellenic Council/Culturally-Based Greek Chapters
+National Pan-Hellenic Council and Multicultural Greek Chapters

 With common interests and goals, the fraternity and sorority community provides a network for students that enhance the academic, social, and service experience of students while attending college.
 Join now - Be Greek!